Dear Em & Lo,

 Look, you have nothing to be embarrassed about.
 Accidents happen.
 You cannot set your watch by your period — sometimes it shows up a little early, sometimes a little late.
 If you were at his place, you could feel a little bit bad about staining his sheets and could have apologized for that.
 But it’s nothing a good soak in a bucket of ice water can’t fix (plus, he should probably be washing his sheets more often than he does, anyway).
 And if you were at your place, then don’t sweat it!

 The natural and normal occurrence of menstruation is nothing to be ashamed of or grossed out by.
-You’re having sex: you’re already dealing with mucous membranes and bodily fluids and semen!
+You’re having intercourse: you’re already dealing with mucous membranes and bodily fluids and semen!
 And do tell us exactly how semen is so much better/less gross than menstrual blood…?
 Oh, that’s right, you can’t, because it’s not.
 They’re either both gross or they’re both no biggie.
 As a sexual creature who has to live with her reproductive system for the rest of her life, we suggest you embrace the latter perspective.